 Currently, Allied Housing is partnering with MidPen Housing to develop Laguna Commons, a supportive housing community in Fremont, which will offer 64 new homes to at-risk households, including over a third of the units dedicated to veteran families.

 Through a strategic alliance with Santa Clara County-based Housing for Independent People (HIP), Abode Services gained additional capacity to end homelessness for vulnerable families and individuals.
 Abode now manages almost 20 former HIP properties throughout San Jose and Santa Clara County, as well as the Resetar Residential Hotel in Watsonville.
 The approximately 200 households living in these properties have stable housing and access to supportive services through Abode Services.

 Abode Services also engages with local municipalities and private developers to share our expertise in affordable housing development and rehabilitation, and to carry out projects intended to develop housing that meets the needs of formerly homeless households, veteran families, chronically homeless individuals, and other vulnerable groups.

-To learn more about our housing development experience, contact Jon White, Director of Properties and Assets, at firstname.lastname@example.org or (510) 657-7409 ext.
+To learn more about our housing development experience, contact Jon White, Director of Real Estate Development, at firstname.lastname@example.org or (510) 657-7409 ext.
 102.